-This is important because it shows us three things that are essential to know before we implement a link building strategy.
+This is important because it gives us three crucial insights that we need before implementing a link building strategy.

 What is Backlink Analysis?

-You typically perform a backlink analysis on websites you own, but you can also check out competing sites.
-Both types of analysis are useful parts of any SEO strategy.
+You typically perform a backlink analysis on websites you own, but you can also check out competing sites to get a good idea of your competitor’s backlink profiles, too.

-Spam links: Use a backlink analysis to find links from PBNs and link farms.
+Spammy links: You can use a backlink analysis to find links from private blog networks (PBNs) and link farms.
 This is important because low-quality websites linking to your site can affect your rankings.

-Broken links: When an external link is broken, no page on your site receives the link juice.
-A backlink analysis will help you identify and fix broken links—maximizing the authority each backlink passes on.
+Broken links: When an external link is broken, no page on your site receives the subsequent link juice.
+A backlink analysis will help you identify and fix broken links, maximizing the authority each backlink passes on.

-Highlight pages that could benefit from links: Sending links to a web page can help its rankings increase.
-Backlink analysis can highlight the pages that would benefit most from links.
+Pages that could benefit from links: Sending links to a web page can help its rankings increase.
+Backlink analysis can highlight the pages that would benefit most from these links.

-Competitor analysis: Find out how your competitor’s backlinks compare to your own.
-See which pages generate links and the sites they have referrals from.
+Competitors’ links: Find out how your competitors’ backlinks compare to yours.
+You can see which pages generate links and the sites they have referrals from.
 This will help you to outperform your competitors.

 When to Perform a Backlink Analysis